 Isabella – Red Hook Rescue

-When we heard Adele a deaf puppy at the City of Salem Animal shelter came in to the shelter, we wanted to make sure her spay surgery at a local vet would be covered so she can become available for adoption soon.
+When we heard Agatha a deaf puppy at the City of Salem Animal shelter came in to the shelter, we wanted to make sure her spay surgery at a local vet would be covered so she can become available for adoption soon.
 Deaf Dogs Rock sponsored her spay surgery.

 Deaf dog Saint